JohnERalston/simple-pro-ready-angular2-webpack-seed/readme.md

 3. `npm live` - This fires up the webpack-dev-server and serves up the application on http://localhost:8081.
 It rebuilds and reloads the browser automatically when code changes are detected.
 4. `npm test` - Runs unit tests once, result displayed in terminal
 5. `npm test-w` - Runs unit tests as code changes
+6. `npm run coverage` - launches chrome showing unit test code coverage (note that this is only available after all tests pass)

 ## About
 The resultant compiled code is minimised and complete with source maps for debugging purposes.
 There is just one build which is suitable for dev, pro and any other environment.
+If you want to speed things up during development however feel free to simple use this command from the console `webpack --watch` which is a quicker build but not quite pro ready.
 The generated index.html file cache busts the generated css and js files by adding a hash query string parameter.
-The code is fully debuggable in chrome or firebug
+The code is fully debuggable in chrome or firebug via the generated maps

 ## Standalone application
 When built, the dist folder contains the compiled application.
 Launch in any application server to see it.
 *E.g. in a console `cd` into the `dist` folder and use `http-server` (npm module) to launch the application.*
-Obviously, during development use `npm run build-w` or `npm live` for convenience.
+Obviously, during development use `npm run build-w` or `npm run live` for convenience.

 ## Integrated into another application
 Such as Spring, Ninjaframework, ASP.NET MVC or WEB API etc.